 However, not all protein powder brands are created equal, in fact, they can be as different as night and day.

-What's more, choosing between non-organic vs organic vs certified organic can make shopping for a healthy protein powder somewhat confusing.
+What’s more, choosing between non-organic vs organic and certified organic can make shopping for a healthy protein powder somewhat confusing.

 Use this checklist to determine whether you require such protein supplements and to learn how to use them effectively.

 Wanting to build bigger and stronger muscles is still the most common reason for using protein powder.
 Many studies suggest that these food supplements can be effective in maintaining muscle mass and growing muscle mass when combined with intense workouts.
 The amino acids present from the protein will be available in your bloodstream during your workout to help your body encourage ‘muscle protein synthesis’ (MPS).
 This is a signal telling the body to grow muscle and recover from exercise stress.